Online Safety Policy 2024.docx

 Web Filtering

-Roselyn House School and The RHISE Service utilises an internet filtering facility provided by Rawstream Ltd. The web filtering service provides the ICT Manager with a web interface with which they can control and monitor internet usage in both of our school sites.
+Roselyn House School utilises an internet filtering facility provided by Rawstream Ltd. The web filtering service provides the ICT Manager with a web interface with which they can control and monitor internet usage in both of our school sites.
 Rawstream’s GUI (Graphical User Interface) allows easy monitoring of web traffic and allows the blocking of unsuitable websites either by category or by direct URL (Uniform Resource Locator) blocking.
 The web interface is accessed at least once a week by the ICT Manager to ensure no unsuitable URL’s are being accessed or any access has been attempted and appropriate action taken to prevent any further breaches.
 The software allows for blocking categories such as Social Media, Adult content, Chat Rooms, Drug use, amongst many others.
 The software also provides blocking for Virtual Private Networks (VPN’s) which users can utilise to access otherwise blocked websites via a third party URL or a web browser add on extension.
 It also provides a search engine filter which ensures that any non age appropriate content is allowed on the schools networks .YouTube access is also filtered so it only shows age appropriate content.
 The webfilter is active on both the Wired Local Area Network and over the WiFi access points.

 How will the policy be introduced to students?